 - Additional papers: Identification(passport), a valid driving licence, and valid proof of insurance.
 (It is advisable to buy insurance with Orbit Car Hire in case your policy doesn't cover you while driving in Croatia)

 - Additional requirements: A reflective jacket is to be kept in the car and worn if you are in an accident.
 Warning triangle.
 First aid kit (not compulsory, but we strongly recommend you have it with you, just in case).

 - Children in the car: The law says that children under the age of five can only travel in the back seat if they are secured with an appropriate child safety harness or device, which will prevent them from moving around and getting injured while riding in your car's seats.
 A baby who weighs less than 20 pounds may ride facing the front passenger so long as you disable any airbags installed there too!
 Ages 5-12 mean it’s time to buckle up again - but not just because our government demands it; otherwise, what kind o' guardian would we be?
 The three-point belts should also apply here.

 - Driving side of the road: Right Side

-- Lights: You are required to use daytime running lights during the day (24 hours) in winter, but not summer.
+- Lights: You must use daytime running lights during the day (24 hours) in winter, but not in summer.

-- Parking suggestions: Parking in Split can be a hassle but it's worth the effort when you find that perfect parking spot.
-Around the old historic part of town, there are only two or three zones where people leave their cars overnight and pay an hourly fee using an automatic machine (09:00-19:00).
-The cost per hour varies depending on your zone so make sure to check before leaving!
-A receipt should also remain visible from the front seat dashboard after paying for any given amount as this ensures responsibility against theft by local law enforcement agencies who patrol these areas daily looking out for violators that violate Article 11(c) Section 16 subsection 4 paragraph 5 & 6 if bike riders.
+- Parking suggestions: Parking in Split can be a hassle, but finding that perfect parking spot is worth the effort.
+Around the old historic part of the town, there are only two or three zones where people leave their cars overnight and pay an hourly fee using an automatic machine (09:00-19:00).
+The cost per hour varies depending on your zone, so make sure to check before leaving!
+A receipt should also remain visible from the front seat dashboard after paying for any given amount as this ensures responsibility against theft by local law enforcement agencies who patrol these areas daily, looking out for violators that violate Article 11(c) Section 16 subsection 4 paragraph 5 & 6 if bike riders.